mizzioisf/openhospital-client/README.md

 including Ubuntu 16.04 i386 (32bit) and up to Ubuntu 20.10 x64 (64bit).
 The Windows version has been tested on Windows 10.

-**This repo is experimental and is used to test the latest Open Hospital releases.
+**This repo is experimental and is used to test the latest Open Hospital releases and features.
 Use at your own risk !**

 # Running OH - Ultra-quickstart